 Artists include: Derrick Adams, El Anatsui, Nick Cave, Noah Davis, Roberto Diago, Omar Victor Diop, Edouard Duval-Carrie, David Hammons, Trenton Doyle Hancock, Lyle Ashton Harris, Jonathan Hammer, Mona Hatoum, Zhang Huan, Wang Jin, Hayv Kahraman, Titus Kaphar, Miler Lagos, Patrick Lee, Simone Leigh, Tianbing Li, Mustafa Maluka, Wangechi Mutu, Adi Nes, Shirin Neshat, Aminah Robinson, Yinka Shonibare, Jeff Sonhouse, John Sonsini, Marthine Pascale Tayou, Mickalene Thomas, Hank Willis Thomas, Francis Upritchard, Diane Wah, Kara Walker, Nari Ward, Carrie Mae Weems, Judi Werthein, Kehinde Wiley, Fred Wilson, Joan Wobst, Hongbo Xu, and Chang Xugong.

-Opening Reception: US IS THEM and Here + Now
+Opening Night Event US IS THEM and Here + Now

 Friday, January 27, 2016